HeikoRueschen/bread/recipies/strandperle_bun.md

 #Starndeperle Bun#
-This whole recipie goes bacl to a visit at **Strandperle Restaurant** in Hamburg, Germany.
+This whole recipe goes back to a visit at **Strandperle Restaurant** in Hamburg, Germany.

+Total Time to prepare 8 hours.